GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/index.md

 # Introduction to Bash Scripting and HPC Scheduler

-This as an intermediate level workshop on *Introduction to Bash Scripting and HPC Job Scheduler*.
+This as an **Introductory** level workshop on *Introduction to Bash Scripting and HPC Job Scheduler*.

 ## Prerequisites